bertptrs/fmri/README.md

 You can move around with the WASD keys, and look around using the mouse.
 Arrow keys change the currently loaded input.

+## Limitations

+The following documents the limitations currently present in the program, including possible workarounds.
+Note that these may change at any time.

+### No in-place layers

+Due to the way Caffe works, this program cannot properly extract state data from networks that use in-place computation, since it cannot observe the input- and output state of each layer.

+To work around this, a simple script `deinplace.py` is included in the tools folder.
+To use it, first run make (requires `protoc` to be on your PATH) and then run it on your program.
+To see what options it supports, use its `-h` option.

+### Single input/output

+The visualisation structuree only supports linear networks.
+That is: network where each layer only ever reads from one input layer and only produces one output.
+This is not a fundamental limitation, and could be reworked in future versions.

+### Data input layer only

+The program only supports reading input from image files, rather than using LLDB or LevelDB sources.
+Render your inputs to an image format of choice to use the program.